-Here’s a quick break-down of some of the most recent steps taken by Visegrad countries.
+Here’s a quick break-down of some of the most recent measures taken by Visegrad countries to battle coronavirus.

 The Czech Republic has reported 67 confirmed cases of coronavirus infection, most of them linked to northern Italy but also including a 40-year-old Prague taxi driver who appears to have been the first community-borne infection in the country.

 - All public events and gatherings of 100 people or more have been banned.

 - All primary and secondary schools closed down, and many universities have also cancelled their classes.
 Kindergartens and pre-schools can however remain open until further notice.

 - Many tourists attractions, heritage sites and public buildings across the country have been closed to the public.

 - Ban on visits to general hospital wards and senior homes, with a few exceptions.

 - Cancellations of all direct flights to and from China, northern Italy and South Korea with international Czech airports.